 - opiates (heroin, OxyContin7, codeine)

-These substances generally have very nasty, painful withdrawal symptoms.
-Many times, they can be lessened with specific detox aids.
+These substances generally have very painful withdrawal symptoms.
+Many times, these can be lessened with specific detox aids.
 These detox medications can only be prescribed by professionals.
-People that use drugs alongside alcohol, or patients affected by severe alcoholism, will also be recommended to undergo medically supervised withdrawal.
-Medically supervised withdrawal centers use medication to avoid health complications associated with withdrawal, such as hallucinations, seizures.
-This treatment also prevents other physical and mental problems that occur from withdrawing suddenly ‘cold turkey’ from alcohol, and other drugs.
-Medically supervised withdrawal is strongly suggested for any person that has ever experienced hallucinations or seizures in the past.
-Patients suffering from a serious illness, or diagnosed with particular psychological illnesses should also use medically supervised withdrawal.
+People who use drugs alongside alcohol, or patients affected by severe alcoholism, will also be recommended to undergo medically supervised withdrawal.
+Medically supervised withdrawal centers use medication to avoid health complications associated with withdrawal, such as hallucinations and seizures.
+This treatment also prevents other physical and mental problems that occur from withdrawing suddenly from alcohol and other drugs.
+Medically supervised withdrawal is strongly suggested for any person who has ever experienced hallucinations or seizures in the past.
+Patients suffering from a serious illness or diagnosed with particular psychological illnesses should also use medically supervised withdrawal.